mhadam/snowplow.wiki-fork/setup-guide/common/Common-configuration.md

 storage:
   download:
     folder: # Postgres-only config option.
 Where to store the downloaded files.
 Leave blank for Redshift
-  targets:
-    - name: "My Redshift database"
-      type: redshift
-      host: ADD HERE # The endpoint as shown in the Redshift console
-      database: ADD HERE # Name of database
-      port: 5439 # Default Redshift port
-      table: atomic.events
-      username: ADD HERE
-      password: ADD HERE
-      maxerror: 1 # Stop loading on first error, or increase to permit more load errors
-      comprows: 200000 # Default for a 1 XL node cluster.
-Not used unless --include compupdate specified
-      ssl_mode: disable
-    - name: "My PostgreSQL database"
-      type: postgres
-      host: ADD HERE # Hostname of database server
-      database: ADD HERE # Name of database
-      port: 5432 # Default Postgres port
-      table: atomic.events
-      username: ADD HERE
-      password: ADD HERE
-      maxerror: # Not required for Postgres
-      comprows: # Not required for Postgres
-      ssl_mode: disable
-    - name: "myelasticsearchtarget" # Name for the target - used to label the corresponding jobflow step
-      type: elasticsearch # Marks the database type as Elasticsearch
-      host: "ec2-43-1-854-22.compute-1.amazonaws.com" # Elasticsearch host
-      database: index1 # The Elasticsearch index
-      port: 9200 # Port used to connect to Elasticsearch
-      table: type1 # The Elasticsearch type
-      es_nodes_wan_only: false # Set to true if using Amazon Elasticsearch Service
-      username: # Unnecessary for Elasticsearch
-      password: # Unnecessary for Elasticsearch
-      sources: # Leave blank or specify: ["s3://out/enriched/bad/run=xxx", "s3://out/shred/bad/run=yyy"]
-      maxerror: # Not required for Elasticsearch
-      comprows: # Not required for Elasticsearch
 monitoring:
   tags: {} # Name-value pairs describing this job
   logging: